Hunting roan antelope

 Sable antelope were bred back from being endangered to where they can be hunted without any tags.
 Same is due for roan antelope with numerous breeding projects in different regions increasing the roan antelope numbers drastically.

-Hunting roan antelope in South Africa is set to become more affordable within the next two years due to intensive conservation efforts by hunters who started breeding projects years ago.
+Hunting roan antelope in South Africa is set to become more affordable within the next two years.
+This is due to intensive conservation efforts by farmers who started breeding projects years ago.
 Thank the farmer.

 Caliber for hunting roan antelope

 The best caliber for hunting roan antelope in South Africa is the one you know best.
 We can argue calibers from now till chickens grow teeth and still disagree.
 Why try and fix something that is not broke?

 Use a medium bore rifle that you can shoot accurately and feel comfortable using.